hivemq/hivemq-testcontainer/readme.md

 ## Set Control Center Port

 The HiveMQ Testcontainer allows you to access the HiveMQ Control Center.
-Note that the HiveMQ Control Center is feature of the HiveMQ Enterprise Edition.
+Note that the HiveMQ Control Center is a feature of the HiveMQ Enterprise Edition.

 ### JUnit 4